 - Instrumental: All tracks are instrumental.

-- Meaningful Titles: The album was indeed a giant step for Coltrane, as it broke him to the mainstream.
+- Meaningful Name: The album was indeed a giant step for Coltrane, as it broke him to the mainstream.

 - One-Woman Song: "Cousin Mary" and "Naima", about his then-wife Juanita Naima Grubbs.